 I have been teaching Krav Maga seminars all over the world for many years now.
 My students include everyone from little children to Special Forces.
 With each seminar, as I look at the participants, I try to teach what is most suited to their needs.

 I am not here to entertain.
-Sometimes a participant might feel he is ready for something "More advanced" but it is my job to guide him at the correct pace, not to satisfy his curiosity.
+Sometimes a participant might fee he is ready for something "More advanced", but it is my job to guide him at the correct pace, not to satisfy his curiosity.

 With a mixed group of participants, beginners and instructors, police officers and housewives, it is not easy to find the balance.
 I do my very best and I feel I have been successful.

-Recently one of our members posed a question, which he repeated verbatim from a student or students.
-Later I discovered that the source may have been a former student who was trying to "dampen enthusiasm" for my seminars in order to promote his own, but be that as it may, the question raised many important issues.
+Recently one of our members posed a question, which he repeated verbatim from a student.
+Later I discovered that the source of this question was a former student who was trying to "dampen enthusiasm" for my seminars in order to promote his own, but be that as it may, the question raised many important issues.

 Something I heard last year and again this week.
 I am repeating verbatim,

 “Moshe’s seminars are all the same, the training is and was the same as the previous visit.”